 Assumption Slam & Risk Identification

-After analyzing and discussing the assumptions and risks with the various stakeholders, we narrowed down the choices to two options.
-There were conflicting opinions on which design to further explore; the choices catered better to different teams and were better suited for different needs.
-Ultimately, we decided we needed to go with the one that would foster better engagement so the two designs were taken to user testing.
+After analyzing and discussing the risks with everyone, we narrowed down the choices to two options.
+Conflicting opinions arose on which design to further explore — the choices catered better to different teams and were better suited for different needs.
+Ultimately, we needed to go with the one that would foster better engagement so the two designs were taken to user testing.

 User Interviews & Usability Testing